-- It is our goal to make Empire State Building a safe and secure building.
+- It is our goal to make the Empire State Building a safe and secure building.

 - At all times and in all situations, Tenants should immediately advise the Empire State Building Management Office of any security incident or emergency situation within your offices or within the building.